evernym/verity-sdk/VerityApplicationProtocolExtensions.md

 * `credentialData`
 	* `id` unique UUID of the credential
 	* `credDefId` Credential Definition ID of credential being sent
-	* `credentialFields` key-value pairs of attribute values
+	* `credentialValues` key-value pairs of credential attribute fields with the specified params defined in the credential definition

 <a id="credential:problem-report"></a>
 ### Problem Report